Hiking in Scotland – 13 Days

 September 24, 2018

 (If booking your own airfare reduce price by $500.)

 Book by December 15, 2017 and SAVE $200 pp or book by March 16, 2018 and SAVE $100 pp.

 TOUR DIRECTOR: STEWART BENNETT

-Return airfare from Toronto, motorcoach transportation, 11 nights accommodation, 11 breakfasts, 8 lunches, 11 dinners, all highlights, a DeNureTours Tour Director, Connections Program and all taxes.
+Return airfare from Toronto, airport transfers in Scotland, motorcoach transportation, 11 nights accommodation, 11 breakfasts, 6 lunches, 11 dinners, all highlights listed, a DeNureTours Tour Director, Connections Program and all taxes.

 Prices are in Canadian dollars, are per person and include HST.